X

 Duplicator is a powerful backup plugin that will create a complete backup of your site and store your data in the cloud.
 At any time you need, you can restore all your WordPress files and WordPress databases within minutes using recovery points!

-It works on small and large websites, and even supports multisite networks.
-You can also store your backups offsite in cloud storages like Dropbox, Google Drive, Microsoft OneDrive, Amazon S3.
+It works on small and large websites and even supports multisite networks.
+You can also store your backups offsite in cloud storage, such as Dropbox, Google Drive, Microsoft OneDrive, and Amazon S3.

 If you’ve never installed a plugin before, don’t worry.
 Just read our helpful guide on how to install a WordPress plugin.